 Mr. Obama sees a linkage between low gas prices and bad economic policy promulgated by the Republicans; the same sort of policy that he claims Mr. Romney, by virtue of being a Republican, will foist upon us once more.
 He may bring down your gas prices, the president claims, but only at the cost of destroying the economy once again.
 Is that what you want, he asks?

 He thinks a robust economy, which we currently are not enjoying, Michelle’s comments to the contrary notwithstanding, is responsible for higher gas prices.
 There is no evidence for this in the history of the country.
-When I was growing up, gas was 26 cents a gallon.
-And the economy was not in collapse.
-Of course, the money was work more.
+When I was growing up, gas was 26 cents a gallon, and the economy was not in collapse.
+Of course, the money was worth more.
 One could make the case that one reason that gas prices are up is because inflation is up.
 On the other hand, he says inflation is low, so that can't be the problem, can it?

 Conversely, he does not see any linkage between higher gas prices and the restricted granting of drilling leases, restrictions on off-shore drilling, and the denial of permits to build the Keystone pipeline.